Related ServicesPatents Disputes Litigation Transactions

 UPC: WHAT IS THE UNIFIED PATENT COURT?

-This is part of our series of articles on the Unitary Patent and Unified Patents Court.
+This is part of our series of articles on the Unitary Patent and Unified Patent Court.

-The decades-long project to create a single European patent right (the Unitary Patent) and a centralised European litigation forum (the Unified Patent Court) is now expected to take effect before the end of 2022.
+The decades-long project to create a single European patent right (the Unitary Patent) and a centralised European litigation forum (the Unified Patent Court) took effect on 1 June 2023.
 This series provides a reminder of the elements of the system and the preparations that patentees and applicants should make.

 Here, we provide an overview of the Unified Patent Court and give an understanding of its possible impact on existing patents.